Solution | Interactive Document Intelligence for ESG#

 This solution uses SEC data pulled via the EDGAR API, but is not endorsed or certified by these organizations.
 By utilizing this solution, you agree to abide by the terms set forth on these data sources.

 The project initially includes SEC data from EDGAR to demonstrate functionality.
-This can be replaced or supplemented by the document soure of choice by changing the flow.
+This can be replaced or supplemented by the document source of choice by changing the Flow.
 Roll-out and customization services can be offered on demand.